Diameter of P.A. random graphs with edge-step functions: Introduction

+In order to prove Theorem~\ref{t:lowerbounddiam}, we apply the second moment method on the number of \textit{isolated paths}.
+This approach demands correlation estimations for the existence of two such paths in~$G_t(f)$, which we do under the assumption of $f$ being monotonic only.

+For the proof of Theorem \ref{t:upperbounddiam}, a key step is to obtain a lower bound for the maximum degree, since high degree vertices tend to attract vertices to themselves.
+However, as said above, the degree of generality of $f$ makes all analytical arguments more involved.
+Then, in order to overcome part of the heavy computation we have to deal with in our setup, in Lemma \ref{l:thestar} we obtain lower bounds for the maximum degree by constructing a monotonic coupling with the case in which $f \equiv p \in (0,1)$.
+This coupling allow us to transpose known results about the maximum degree of $G_t(p)$ to the general case of $G_t(f)$.

-For the proof of Theorem~\ref{t:lowerbounddiam}, we apply the second moment method on the number of \textit{isolated paths}.
-This approach demands correlation estimations for the existence of two such paths in~$G_t(f)$, which we do only under the assumption of $f$ being monotonic.
-For Theorem~\ref{t:upperbounddiam}, we apply a lower bound for the degree of earlier vertices which is obtained by estimation of negative moments of a given vertex's degree, and then show that, under conditions~(\ref{def:conditionS}) or~(\ref{def:conditionL}), long paths of younger vertices are unlikely and older vertices are all very close in graph distance.
+We then combine Lemma \ref{l:thestar} with a lower bound for the degree of earlier vertices, which is obtained by estimation of negative moments of a given vertex's degree, in order to show that, under conditions~\eqref{def:conditionS} or~\eqref{def:conditionL}, long paths of younger vertices are unlikely and older vertices are all very close in graph distance.
 Finally, using results from the Karamata's theory of regularly varying functions, we verify that this broad class of functions satisfies our assumptions, proving Theorem~\ref{t:rv}.